PelteaLeonard/Quiz-Game-master/README.md

 Committed the files to Git using the git commit -m "Initial commit" command.

-Created a new repository in GitHub called 'monkees-milestone-project-one'.
+Created a new repository in GitHub called 'Quiz-Game-master'.

 Copied the below code from GitHub into the terminal window in my Cloud9 workspace: